NREL/EnergyPlus/src/Transition/OutputRulesFiles/OutputChanges8-4-0-to-8-5-0.md

 ### Add units and change output variable name for Availability Manager Optimum Start

-The output variable which was previously "Availability Manager Optimum Start Hours Before Occupancy []" has been canged to be more consistent with other length of time output variable names, and units have been added:
+The output variable which was previously "Availability Manager Optimum Start Hours Before Occupancy []" has been changed to be more consistent with other length of time output variable names, and units have been added:
 "Availability Manager Optimum Start Time Before Occupancy [hr]".